Cars (franchise)

-Cars is an American animated film series and media franchise set in a world populated by anthropomorphic vehicles created by John Lasseter, Joe Ranft and Jorgen Klubien.
-The franchise began with the 2006 film, Cars, produced by Pixar and released by Walt Disney Pictures.
-The film was followed by the sequels Cars 2 (2011) and Cars 3 (2017).
+Cars is a Pixar media franchise owned by The Walt Disney Company.
+Created by John Lasseter, Joe Ranft and Jorgen Klubien, it began in 2006 with the release of the animated feature film of the same name, The film was followed by the sequels Cars 2 (2011) and Cars 3 (2017).
 The now-defunct Disneytoon Studios produced the two spin-off films Planes (2013) and Planes: Fire & Rescue (2014).

 The first two Cars films were directed by Lasseter, then-chief creative officer of Pixar, Walt Disney Animation Studios, and Disneytoon Studios, while Cars 3 was directed by Brian Fee, a storyboard artist on the previous installments.
 Lasseter served as executive producer of Cars 3 and the Planes films.
 Together, all three Cars films have accrued over $1.4 billion in box office revenue worldwide while the franchise has amassed over $10 billion in merchandising sales within its first five years.

 History

 The Cars franchise began with the original Cars.
 At the time, it was Pixar's least well received film by reviewers.

 The short Mater and the Ghostlight was released as an extra on the Cars DVD on November 7, 2006.
 A series of shorts called Cars Toons were produced and aired on the Disney Channel to keep interest up.
 The brand had sold nearly $10 billion in merchandise by the time of the release of Cars 2 in 2011.
+Cars 2 became Pixar's lowest-reviewed film at that point in time.

-In 2007, Cars Four Wheels Rally ride opened in Disneyland Paris.
+In 2007, Cars Four Wheels Rally ride opened at Disney Adventure World.

 In the summer of 2012, the 12-acre Cars Land theme area opened at Disney California Adventure in Anaheim as the main component of $1-billion park renovation.

 A third film, Cars 3, was announced on October 8, 2015, and was released on June 16, 2017.

+Three animated TV shows have been released that take place in the Cars universe: Cars Toons, Cars on the Road, and the upcoming Cars: Lightning Racers.